joepie91/python-whois/README.md

 `pythonwhois` does not yet support WHOIS lookups on IP ranges (including single IPs), although this will be added at some point in the future.
 In the meantime, consider using [`ipwhois`](https://github.com/secynic/ipwhois) - it offers functionality and an API similar to `pythonwhois`, but for IPs.
 It also supports delegated RWhois.

 Do note that `ipwhois` does not offer a normalization feature, and does not (yet) come with a command-line tool.
 Additionally, `ipwhois` is maintained by Philip Hane and not by me; please make sure to file bugs relating to it in the `ipwhois` repository, not in that of `pythonwhois`.

-## Important update notes

-*2.4.0 and up*: A lot of changes were made to the normalization, and the performance under Python 2.x was significantly improved.
-The average parsing time under Python 2.7 has dropped by 94% (!), and on my system averages out at 18ms.
-Performance under Python 3.x is [unchanged](https://github.com/joepie91/python-whois/issues/27). `pythonwhois` will now expand a lot of abbreviations in normalized mode, such as airport codes, ISO country codes, and US/CA/AU state abbreviations.
-The consequence of this is that the library is now bigger (as it ships a list of these abbreviations).
-Also note that there *may* be licensing consequences, in particular regarding the airport code database.
-More information about that can be found below.

-*2.3.0 and up*: Python 3 support was fixed.
-Creation date parsing for contacts was fixed; correct timestamps will now be returned, rather than unformatted ones - if your application relies on the broken variant, you'll need to change your code.
-Some additional parameters were added to the `net` and `parse` methods to facilitate NIC handle lookups; the defaults are backwards-compatible, and these changes should not have any consequences for your code.
-Thai WHOIS parsing was implemented, but is a little spotty - data may occasionally be incorrectly split up.
-Please submit a bug report if you run across any issues.

-*2.2.0 and up*: The internal workings of `get_whois_raw` have been changed, to better facilitate parsing of WHOIS data from registries that may return multiple partial matches for a query, such as `whois.verisign-grs.com`.
-This change means that, by default, `get_whois_raw` will now strip out the part of such a response that does not pertain directly to the requested domain.
-If your application requires an unmodified raw WHOIS response and is calling `get_whois_raw` directly, you should use the new `never_cut` parameter to keep pythonwhois from doing this post-processing.
-As this is a potentially breaking behaviour change, the minor version has been bumped.

 ## It doesn't work!